Want in on my go-to blogging tools?

 Unsplash – Another incredible selection of royalty-free photos you can use.
 Gorgeous, gorgeous photography!

-ConvertKit – This is the email system I use.
-It has amaaaaazing functionality for getting a lot more out of your list.
+ConvertKit – Convertkit has amazing functionality for getting a lot more out of your list.
 You can tag your audience so that you know who is interest in what, create automatic sequences or sales funnels, create opt-in boxes and landing pages, has an RSS option, and so much more.
-You definitely get a lot for the reasonable price.
+You definitely get a lot for a reasonable price.
 Oh and it only counts subscribers ONCE (even if they opt in for more than one thing on your site), so you don’t ever double-pay.

 ONLINE COURSE PLATFORM:

 Teachery – If you are thinking of creating an online course, I LOVE Teachery.
-It’s not as well-known as some of the others out there, but the creator Jason Zook is a really cool dude and one thing I like best about his software is that you can pay a one-time fee if you want to.
-There are monthly plans, but if you are committed to selling online courses for the long-haul, paying a one time fee is going to save you SO much money.
-Teachery is crazy easy to navigate and setup, and they handle all the payment processing and back-end stuff really seamlessly.
+It’s not as well-known as some of the others out there, but the creator Jason Zook is a really cool, innovative dude.
+The platform is easy to navigate and setup, user-friendly for students, has tons of functionality, and they handle all the payment processing and back-end stuff really seamlessly.
+Plus Jason and his team offer unbelievable customer service.
+The best I have EVER seen!

-Etsy – This is the best spot to get started with an online shop.
+Etsy – A great spot to get started with an online shop.
 It is so quick and easy to launch, they handle all back-end logistics and transactions, and there is a lot of built-in traffic since Etsy is the #1 online handmade marketplace.
 Use this link to get your first 40 listings FREE!

-WooCommerce – If you are running a wordpress website (particularly if using a theme that is designed to integrate WooCommerce), then using this plugin to start selling items on your own site might be just what you need.
-Especially good if you’re selling multiple products and want that “shop” look.
+WooCommerce – If you are running a wordpress website (particularly if using a theme that is designed to integrate WooCommerce), then this FREE plugin allows you to start selling items on your own site!

 MEDIA KIT TEMPLATES: